Skip to main content

 A standalone DSL is a new language with its own syntax and semantics.
 By crafting a new language from scratch, you avoid inheriting the limitations and complexities of existing languages, allowing you to tailor-make it to be as simple, intuitive and elegant as possible to program for the specific domain it targets.

-Second, users will need to adopt a new programming language and incorporate it into their existing tech stacks.
+Second, from the user's perspective, they will need to adopt a new programming language and incorporate it into their existing tech stacks.
 This can present a considerable challenge, as it involves a learning curve, increased cognitive load, and the necessity to introduce and manage additional tools.
+Additional languages mean additional complexity.

 Embedded DSLs